 - Take the mold back out of the freezer and spoon a little more of the melted chocolate on top of the filling.
 Make sure the chocolate is spread out and touching the edges so the chocolate coating seals in the filling.

-- Put the chocolates back in the freezer for another 5-10 min until completely hardened.
+- Put the chocolates back in the freezer for another 5-10 minutes or until completely hardened.

-- Remove the truffles from the mold and store in a cool place or the refrigerator.
+- Remove the truffles from the mold and store them in a cool place or the refrigerator.